MusaMacheke/MusaMacheke/README.md

 # 💫 About Me:
 Hi, my name is Musa Macheke and I'm from Pretoria, South Africa.
 I'm a junior developer with over 1+ year of work experience.
 I worked as a Junior developer, Intern Developer at companies such as Tech Mahindra and ZenGo.
-I love to create original projects with beautiful designs, you can check out some of my work in the projects section.
+I love to create original projects with beautiful designs.
 I am open to new collaborations or work where I can contribute and grow.
-Feel free to connect with me, links are in the footer.

 ## 🌐 Socials: